carolineschnapp/currencies/README.md

 Calling the function without _format_ is the same as calling the function like so:

     Currency.convertAll('CAD', 'USD', 'span.money', 'money_with_currency_format');

+Important: the convertAll method updates the 'currencies' cookie with _newCurrency_ and it also sets a global property that remembers what the current currency is: Currency.currentCurrency.
+Why?
+The cookie needs only be read once, ie. when the page loads, and one must keep a copy of the old value to send both old and new values to the converting drone.

 ## Optional global settings